 Sesh Evo boast a slim design that doesn’t protrude that much, which should prevent wind noise.

-Classy Bluetooth on-ear headphones from Skullcandy with a leathery headband.
+Classy on-ear headphones from Skullcandy with wireless connection and a leathery headband.

-Although the added weight compared to the wired version, Skullcandy Grind Wireless are still very comfortable to wear.
-You get comfy on-ear earpads and a foam padding inside the headband.
+Skullcandy Grind Wireless are very comfortable to wear.
+You get comfy on-ear foam earpads and an additional foam inside the headband.

-Relative to the size, the headphone’s battery life lasts around 12 hours.
+The headphone’s battery life lasts around 12 hours.
 That isn’t ground-breaking, but it should give you enough juice for a day or two of use.
 Also, you should worry much about sound leakage.
-You can easily take them on a bus and enjoy your music privately.

 Frequently Asked Questions (FAQ)